Guides

 How to calculate square feet step by step

-If the space is rectangular, the process is simple and repeatable.
-Measure the length.
-Measure the width.
-Convert any inches into decimal feet if needed.
-Then multiply the two values together.
-That gives you the area in square feet.
+If the space is rectangular, the process is simple: measure the length, measure the width, convert inches to decimal feet if needed, then multiply the two measurements.

-Measure the width at a straight angle to the first side.
-If the space is not a perfect rectangle, measure carefully and decide whether you need to split the area into smaller sections.
+Measure the second side at a right angle to the first.
+If the room is not rectangular, split it into smaller sections first.

 Step 3: Convert inches to feet

-How to calculate square feet when measurements include feet and inches
+How to calculate square feet with feet and inches

 Square feet formulas by shape